webiny/github-actions-wac/README.md

 ## Overview

-The `github-actions-wac` package contains essential backend Webiny Control Panel (WCP)-related utilities.
+The `github-actions-wac` package enables you to define your GitHub Actions workflows as TypeScript code.

 ## Examples